On the evolution of the Anisotropic Scaling of Magnetohydrodynamic Turbulence in the Inner Heliosphere: Discussion

 \section{Discussion}

 Wavelet analysis of solar wind data obtained at heliocentric distances greater than 0.3 au has shown strong agreement between the anisotropic characteristics of magnetic turbulence and the predictions of the ``critical balance'' conjecture \citep{horbury_anisotropic_2008, wicks_anisotropy1}.
 However, \citep{Podesta_2009} cautioned that it would be premature to draw conclusions about the agreement of the scaling in the fast solar wind with any particular theory due to the large uncertainties of the scaling at the largest scales.
 It is worth noting that these studies either focused on high-speed streams or prolonged periods of both high-speed and slow streams\citep{horbury_anisotropic_2008, wicks_anisotropy1, wicks_alignmene_2013, He_2013}.
 When extended intervals are considered, the PSD behavior will be practically determined by the fast sub-intervals since high-speed streams exhibit higher-amplitude magnetic fluctuations.
-Recent PSP measurements below 0.3 au have provided an unprecedented opportunity to study the nature of the solar wind in the vicinity of the solar wind sources. \citep{Bandyopadhyay_2021, Adhikari_2022} have recently shown that large-scale fluctuations in the near-Sun solar wind are dominated by wavevectors quasi-parallel to the local magnetic field.
+Recent PSP measurements below 0.3 au have provided an unprecedented opportunity to study the nature of the solar wind in the vicinity of the solar wind sources. \citep{Bandyopadhyay_2021, Adhikari_2022} have recently shown that large-scale fluctuations in the near-Sun solar wind are dominated by wavevectors quasi-parallel to the local magnetic field. \citep{Zhao_2022ApJ} also studied the radial dependence of this ratio by grouping the available datasets into two catalogs according to the radial distance and found that the ratio between parallel and perpendicular fluctuations observed by PSP is about $50\%:50\%$.